Create an AI Security Profile

 • Create an AI Security Profile

-• Deploy AI Runtime Security: Network intercept managed by Strata Cloud Manager or Panorama
+• Deploy Prisma AIRS: Network intercept managed by Strata Cloud Manager or Panorama

-An AI security profile protects only AI traffic and you can configure the profile with the following protections:
+An AI security profile protects only AI traffic.
+You can configure the AI security profile with the following protections:

 • AI application protection with URL categorization.